Club Tournaments - Entry Form

 Association Croquet tournaments - Manager Brian Havill

 AC Beginners Single 14-point game on a full-size lawn..
-Format depending on numbers played to full-bisque Open to players who started playing in 2023
+Format depending on numbers played to full-bisque Open to players who recently started playing AC or with handicap 16 or greater

 AC Club Handicap: One 26-point game.
 Knock-out format Bisques awarded according to handicap difference.
 There are no handicap restrictions.